From underground to mainstream: Emo rap explodes into streaming music scene

 The artist, whose real name was Gustav Ahr, told lifestyle site Highsnobiety last October that at one point he was “taking more than 20 Xanax a day to deal with anxiety.”

 “Music makes me cry,” he told Vice News in a December interview.
-“It helps me let s--t out and express myself — both listening to it and making it.”
+“It helps me let s--- out and express myself — both listening to it and making it.”

 “This investigation led us into the underbelly of emo rap and its glorification of opioid use,” DEA Special Agent-in-Charge James J. Hunt said in a press release.